unoplatform/uno/doc/articles/get-started-dotnet-new.md

-# Getting started with dotnet new templates
+# dotnet new templates for Uno Platform

 The Uno Platform provides a set of command line templates to create cross platform applications.